 - Orange County Food Help: find soup kitchens, food pantries, home-delivered meals, congregate meals, and after-school meals for yourself and your family.

 Unfortunately, many of the free internet offers around COVID-19 currently only apply to residential addresses.
 We are actively advocating for internet access for ALL and will continue to update this page with new information as we have it.

-- Comcast COVID-19 Response: offers free WiFi for 2 months to low income families plus all Xfinity hot-spots are free to the public during this time.
+- Comcast: offers free WiFi for 2 months to low income families plus all Xfinity hot-spots are free to the public during this time.
 Click here to find a hot-spot near you.

-- AT&T COVID-19 Response: offers open hot-spots, unlimited data to existing customers, and $10/month plans to low income families.
+- AT&T: offers open hot-spots, unlimited data to existing customers through September 30th, and $10/month plans to low-income families.